popsim-consortium/stdpopsim/docs/development.rst

 describe the inferred demographic history that you wish to code.
 This history consists of ancestral population size changes, migration rates, split times, and admixture events.
+Note that population size is defined as the number of individuals, regardless of ploidy.
 These attributes should be coded using the standard format of ``msprime``.
 If this is your first time specifying a demographic model using ``msprime``, then we highly recommend that you take some time to read through its